Posted and up-to-date 8/2022

 - The mediator will fill out the report during the mediation.

-- If you are using a computer or smart phone, you will be able to see the report on your screen.
+- If you are using a computer or smart phone, the mediator will be able to show you the report on your computer or phone screen.

 - If you are calling in, the mediator will read the report to you.